Month 12, Day 26, Saturday 7:15 p.m.

 The woman stared at the bones once more.
 She looked to the man, then to Siobhan, then back to the bones.

 “Something wrong?” he asked, a slight edge to his voice.
 “Do I need to call Peters?”

 The woman shook her head quickly.
 “No. I’m just…not getting anything.
 It’s contradictory, or maybe like the bones are answering an entirely different question than the one I thought I asked.”
 She stared at them a while longer, looked up to Siobhan again, and then quickly gathered up the bones.
 “Let’s try something else.
 Something less reliant on interpretation.”

 She took out another pouch, this one small, and shook three many-sided dice into one hand.
 She closed her fist around them and asked, “Are you a copper?”

 “No,” Siobhan said.
-She was beginning to wonder if maybe she should let the divination attempts through, but the ward worked without her conscious input, and pouring more power into it was instant and instinctive, like the way she might have jerked away from a hot poker before even realizing she was being burned.
-Even if she wanted to let the divination through, and allowed herself to be bare, seen by the eye and touched in the places that should have been dark and secret, the prognos would have to overpower the ward, still.
+She was beginning to wonder if maybe she should let the divination attempts through, but the ward worked without her conscious input, and pouring more power into it was instant and instinctive, like how she might jerk away from a hot poker before even realizing she was being burned.
+Even if she wanted to let the divination through and allow herself to be bare, seen by the eye and touched in places that should have been dark and secret, the prognos would have to overpower the ward, still.

-“What is it?” the man at the corner said, his voice straining with agitation.
+“What is it?” the man asked, his voice strained with agitation.